i-shubham-tech/Interview-preperation/Node-JS.md

 | **Transform Stream** | Modifies data while streaming. | Used in compression/encryption. |

 ---
-## 🔔 14.
-Event-Driven Programming
+##  14. Event-Driven Programming

 ### 🧩 Definition

-**Event-Driven Programming** is a programming paradigm where the flow of the program is controlled by **events** — such as user actions, messages, or system signals — instead of a fixed sequence of code execution.
+**Event-Driven Programming** is a programming paradigm where program waits for certain events **like user actions or messages**, and whenever an event happens, the related code gets executed..

-In **Node.js**, this concept is the core of its architecture, as it uses an **event loop** to handle asynchronous operations efficiently.
+> In **Node.js**, this concept is the core of its architecture, as it uses an **event loop** to handle asynchronous operations efficiently.

 ### ⚙️ EventEmitter Class